tangowhisky37/RaspiPythonProjects/OpenCV/README.md

       - This piece of code provides functionality to scan an image provided at the command line or as acquired from the Pi Camera with the objective of identifying faces.
       - This project using the Face Cascase HAAR filters and draws rectangles around the faces on the captured image.
       - Review the code at https://github.com/tangowhisky37/RaspiPythonProjects/tree/master/OpenCV/CaptureFaces/FaceDetect2
-  - OpenCV Capture Images from VideoStream and store on AWS S3
+  - OpenCV Capture Images from VideoStream, Store on AWS S3, perform comparison of faces, call out to the identified person using STT (Speech To Text)
     - This project is designed to capture video from the Raspberry Pi camera and continuously scan the content for faces
     - This project using the Face Cascase HAAR filters and draws rectangles around the faces.
     - Once faces have been identified in an image the image is logged to AWS S3
+    - The code then calls the AWS Rekognition API to compare faces.
+If a positive match occurs it performs (Speech To Text) STT functions e.g. says hi, calls out the current weather, etc.
     - Review code for the project at https://github.com/tangowhisky37/RaspiPythonProjects/tree/master/OpenCV/CaptureVideoStream
-  - xxx
+  - The roadmap for this is always evolving.
+So check out the roadmap above to work out what's being currently worked upon.